 Dr. Woods married Caroline Mary Pickering on the 30th of April, 1907 in St. George’s, Leeds County, England.
 She was born in Huddersfield, York, England, the daughter of George Pickering, an insurance agent.
 Dr. and Mrs. Woods had two children, Elizabeth Mary born in 1909 and Robert Patrick born in 1910.
 Both children were born in Worthen, Shropshire in Wales.
 Dr. Woods had a general family practice in Worthen.
 He was also the Medical Officer of Health.
 After he left Worthen he lived in London, England where he was the resident Medical Officer for the East London Hospital.

 Dr. and Mrs. Woods and their 2 children, Elizabeth and Robert emigrated to Chatham, Ontario in May of 1920.
 On their entry declaration, Dr. Woods listed Dr. J. W. Coulter as a contact.
 In an interview by the Chatham Daily Planet dated the 4th of June, 1920, Dr. Woods states that his medical specialty is children’s diseases.
 According to the 1921 census, Dr. and Mrs. Woods and their children were residing at 124 Stanley Ave., in Chatham.
-Dr. Wood’s medical practice was advertised in the 1922-1923 Vernon City of Chatham Directory.
+Dr. Wood’s medical practice was advertised in the 1921-1922 and the 1922-1923 Vernon City of Chatham Directory.
 His office was located at 61 King St., West.

 The family returned to Wales in October of 1924.
 Their address listed was 91 Walter Road, Swansea, Wales.